-Our tractor shed project has completed, bar a few snags and an exciting landscaping scheme.
+Our tractor shed project has been completed, now just awaiting an exciting landscaping scheme.
 Before and after below; more photos to follow.

 As an essential part of maintaining a comfortable and healthy environment, the house at Myddleton Road is continuously and quietly supplied with fresh, filtered air.
 At the same time, air is gently extracted from the kitchen and bathrooms, with over 80% of the heat recovered to warm the incoming air.
 All this is achieved with a carefully balanced system of ventilation pipes which are interleaved between trussed joists and through specially formed holes in steelwork, connecting back to a central MVHR unit in the boiler cupboard.

 At Myddleton Road the new parts of the building are wrapped in a continuous layer of woodfibre insulation which is held in place by insulating spacers.
 So effective are these that even the fixing screw is recessed and covered by a pellet of insulation.
 Flexible vapour open insulation is sprayed between the new studs and on the inside of the old brick walls.
 Facade cream is applied to lime pointed brickwork to reduce the effect of driving rain.
 A continuous airtight membrane is methodically installed, taped to seal every junction.
 Triple glazed units were installed throughout, even the sash windows.
 This all adds up to a highly energy efficient envelope, yet which allows moisture and VOCs to dissipate slowly and safely out of the building.

 Taking off the painted glass sign at Myddleton Road for repair, we found an even older hand carved hardwood sign.
 A single piece the full width of the frontage with letters picked out in gold it has now been reinstated as the original shop sign.